 Veronica spicata 'Glory' Plant Patent #18,932Item #1739 USDA Hardiness Zone: 4 - 9

-Expect a profusion of vibrant, violet-blue flower spikes over an exceptionally long season from this easy to grow perennial.
-Upright, neat and compact habit is perfect for containers, front of borders, and cutting gardens.
+Expect a profusion of vibrant, violet-blue flower spikes over an exceptionally long season from this charmer.
+Easy to grow, with an upright, tidy, and compact habit.
+A wonderful vertical element for containers, border fronts, and cutting gardens.
+An herbaceous perennial.

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 12 inches tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 1 ft. tall and wide.

 - History & LoreHistory:This old fashioned member of the figwort family is a genus of about 250 species native to the North Temperate Zone.
 The species originates in norther Europe and parts of Asia.
 This and many other modern hybrids include ancestry of V. incana and its many subspecies.
 This cultivar was derived from 'Sunny Border Blue' by Heather Philpot of Plant Haven Nursery in England.
 Superior Royal Candles earned Plant of the Year in 2001.Lore:Veronica was so named by Linnaeus after Saint Veronica, a figure in the Christian Gospels.